 Wojtek: Thank you Fletch.
 I will be launching my ENTITEE.UK website with the whole photoshoot storyline.
 There will be a blog about the process.
 ENTITEE is my platform for expression and creation and to seek and collaborate with people I admire.
 I want it to be a place where music, theatre and performance meet.

-My dream and wish is to work with people that will open new doors for my imagination and I grant it with the vision suitable for it.
+My dream is to work with people that will open new doors for my imagination and I grant it with the vision suitable for it.
 What’s next… I am obsessed with lasers and planning on doing an installation/exhibition that would cross all musses in one place and time.